duniter/duniter/doc/UCP.md

 #### `hdc/coins/[PGP_FINGERPRINT]/view/[COIN_ID]`

 Serves a transaction chain (may not be complete, i.e. long enough to reach issuance transaction) justifying money ownership.

-## Bootstraping

-### Definition

-A node bootstrap is a process consisting in initialization of the node's data in order to integrate a currency.

-### From existing currency

-For a node to integrate an existing currency, bootstraping consists in fetching all the data from a trusted server.
-Once server is authenticated, the node fetches:

-* PGP keys
-* Votes
-* Transactions

-Once everything is fetched, the node may be started to follow normal protocol events.

-### Create a new currency

-For a node to create a new currency, it must not synchronize another server.
-It must be started with no external references, just waiting for new messages feeding the node in HDC and UCG data.

-Typically, such a node will a have the following flow to initiate its currency:

-* New PGP keys received
-* New Votes received - amendment is promoted

-This cycle will then repeat to the will of its currency members.